Business Loans for Expansion

 Common scenarios could be when a bakery has the opportunity to win a huge contract with a local hotel chain but does not yet own the ovens or have the space to meet the orders.
 Or, you have finalized a product design and are ready to go into production but used up all your funds on design.

 The answer to these growing pains is to take out a business loan for expansion.
 It is almost impossible for a small business to generate the funds it needs to scale up without taking out some form of credit.
 If you have reached the point where you need to borrow to grow, Shield Funding can offer you a private business loan to fuel your company’s growth and expansion.
 The process is fast and easy and can be completed online.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?